-The UP security policy shall indicate whether UP confidentiality and/or UP integrity protection shall be activated or not for all DRBs belonging to that PDU session.
+The UP security policy shall indicate whether UP confidentiality and/or UP integrity protection shall be activated or not, either as ‘Required’ or as ‘Preferred’for all DRBs belonging to that PDU session.
 The UP security policy shall be used to activate UP confidentiality and/or UP integrity for all DRBs belonging to the PDU session.

-The gNB shall activate UP confidentiality and/or UP integrity protection per DRB, according to the received UP security policy, using RRC signalling as defined in clause 6.6.2 .
+The gNB shall activate UP confidentiality and/or UP integrity protection per DRB, according to the received UP security policy, using RRC signalling as defined in clause 6.6.2, if the received policy is ‘Required’.
+If the received policy is ‘Preferred’ gNB shall activate the UP confidentiality and/or UP integrity protection per DRB, if there are sufficient resources available.
 The gNB shall not overrule the UP security policy provided by the SMF.
 If the gNB cannot activate UP confidentiality and/or UP integrity protection according to the received UP security policy, the gNB shall reject establishment of UP resources for the PDU Session and indicate reject-cause to the SMF.

 NOTE: Local SMF can override the confidentiality option in the UP security policy received from the home SMF based on its local policy, roaming agreement and/or regulatory requirements.

 At an Xn-handover from the source gNB to the target gNB, the source gNB shall include in the HANDOVER REQUEST message, the UE's UP security policy.
-The target gNB shall reject all PDU sessions for which it cannot comply with the corresponding received UP security policy and indicate the reject-cause to the AMF.
-For the accepted PDU sessions, the target gNB shall activate UP confidentiality and/or UP integrity protection per DRB according to the received UE's UP security policy shall indicate that to the UE in the HANDOVER COMMAND by the source gNB.
+If the security policy is ‘Required’, the target gNB shall reject all PDU sessions for which it cannot comply and indicate the reject-cause to the AMF.
+If the security policy is ‘Preferred’, the target gNB shall accept all PDU sessions if resources are available.
+For the accepted PDU sessions, the target gNB shall activate UP confidentiality and/or UP integrity protection per DRB according to the received UE's UP security policy, {Required or Preferred} and shall indicate that to the UE in the HANDOVER COMMAND by the source gNB.

-If the UE receives an indication in the HANDOVER COMMAND that UP integrity protection and/or UP encryption for a PDU session is enabled , the UE shall generate the UP encryption key and/or UP integrity protection key and shall activate UP encryption and/or UP integrity protection for the respective PDU session.
+If the UE receives an indication in the HANDOVER COMMAND that UP integrity protection and/or UP encryption for a PDU session is enabled at the target gNB, the UE shall generate the UP encryption key and/or UP integrity protection key and shall activate UP encryption and/or UP integrity protection for the respective PDU session.

+NOTE2: If the security policy is ‘Preferred’, it is possible to have a change in activation or deactivation of UP integrity during handover.

 Further, in the Path-Switch message, the target gNB shall send the UE's UP security policy and corresponding PDU session ID received from the source gNB to the AMF.
 The AMF shall verify that the UE's UP security policy received from the target gNB are the same as the UE's UP security policy that the AMF has locally stored.
 If there is a mismatch, the AMF shall send its locally stored UE's UP security policy of the corresponding PDU sessions to the target gNB in the Path-Switch Acknowledge message.
 Additionally, the AMF may log the event and may take additional measures, such as raising an alarm.

 If the target gNB receives UE's UP security policy from the AMF in the Path-Switch Acknowledge message, the target gNB shall update the UE's UP security policy with the received UE's UP security policy.
-If UE's current UP confidentiality and/or UP integrity protection activation is different from the received UE's UP security policy, then the target gNB shall initiate RRC Connection Reconfiguration procedure to reconfigure the DRBs.
+If UE's current UP confidentiality and/or UP integrity protection activation is different from the received UE's UP security policy, then the target gNB shall initiate RRC Connection Reconfiguration procedure to reconfigure the DRBs to activate or de-activate the UP integrity/confidentiality as per the recived policy from AMF.